gmonteiro13/gmonteiro13/README.md

 ### Hello there! 👋 I'm Gabriel

 An aspiring back-end developer with an interest in Python.
-My journey into the world of development began with HTML, JavaScript, and CSS.
+My journey into the world of development began with C, HTML, JavaScript, and CSS.
 Now, I'm excited to dive deeper into the world of back-end development.
 ### Get in touch with me

 [![Email](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:gscmonteiro@gmail.com "Email")